QChem-pnk/public_GMCALC/README.md

 # Description

-GMCALC is a program designed to make life easier between Gaussview, Gaussian and MOPAC programs.
+GMCALC is a program in BASH SHELL designed to make life easier between Gaussview, Gaussian and MOPAC programs.
 It realizes three functions:
 - Prepare a gaussian input directly from a gaussview gjf file.
 - Launch said gaussian input.